-Financial therapy: what it is and who needs it
+Financial therapy: What it is and who needs it?

 However, a financial adviser should not be helping you with mental health issues like depression.
 Part of the training is recognizing when to refer a client to get the help they need.
 Similarly, a therapist should not be providing financial advice, such as what stock to buy.

-It is not regulated but people who receive the certification are held to their own licensure and industry standards.
+Financial therapy is not regulated but people who receive the certification are held to their own licensure and industry standards.

 People who receive the first level of FTA certification, such as a fee-only certified financial planner, aren’t providing therapy in a traditional sense but do have a more informed position on emotional aspects of money.
 Only those with some mental health training or who are actively licensed mental health professionals, such as a social worker, psychologist or family and marriage therapist, can receive the higher-tier certification.